procateodor/jwt-auth-middleware/README.md

 # jwt-auth-middleware

-Auth middleware using Bearer Token.
+Auth middleware using Bearer Token with jwt.